-On October 4, 1946, Charles Dean and Betty Hagel welcomed a baby boy into their family.
+On October 4, 1946, Charles Dean and Betty Hagel welcomed a baby boy into the world.
 This boy would go on to fight in a war, work for a U.S. Representative and three U.S. Presidents, be an advocate for veterans, and serve as U.S. Senator and U.S. Secretary of Defense.
-On his birthday, however, Charles Timothy Hagel was just a baby in North Platte, Nebraska, surrounded by a family that loved him.
+For now, Charles (Chuck) Timothy Hagel was simply a baby in North Platte, Nebraska.

 These photographs are a sample of the images in the U.S. Senator Chuck Hagel Archives.
 Discover this material by searching our Archives & Special Collections database and visiting us in Criss Library.

 This exhibit was curated by Hagel Fellow Darby Reiners, 2015.
 Sources for the text include Hagel's Department of Defense website biography, Chuck Hagel: Moving Forward by Charlyne Berens, and America: Our Next Chapter by Chuck Hagel with Peter Kaminsky.